 With so many different trailers on the roads today, it can be difficult to discern what each is used for and which is best for your freight.

-Having been in business since 1955, we’ve seen trailers evolve and helped customers select the best type for them.
+Having been in business since 1955, here at Anderson Trucking Service (ATS), we’ve seen trailers evolve and helped customers select the best type for them.
 In fact, we’ve worked directly with the leading trailer manufacturers to create several of the trailers you see going down the road today.

-In this article, we’ll break down some of the most common trailers found in America’s trucking landscape and how each is used.
+In this article, we’ll break down the most common trailers found in America’s trucking landscape in 2024 and how each is used.
 This will leave you with a better understanding of which trailer type best fits your needs.